 Community and Economic Development (CED)

 The Department of Community and Economic Development (CED) supports business development while enhancing the quality of life in the community.
 Divisions include Administration, Economic Development, Development Services, Strategic and Current Planning.

 The Community Services Department provides leisure time activities and Human Services Programs.
 This includes maintaining parks, trails and offers a variety of recreational activities for people of all ages.
 The department operates and maintains city and parks buildings, the city owned golf course, the Renton History Museum and provides leadership for city-wide events that celebrate the quality of life that Renton citizens enjoy.

 Fire and Emergency Services is now Regional Fire Authority

 The Fire and Emergency Department became the Regional Fire Authority (RFA) as of July 1, 2016 and continue to provides emergency services to the citizens, ranging from fighting fires to preparing for disasters.

 Human Resources and Risk Management

 The Human Resources and Risk Management Department handles all hiring and staffing issues.

 Police officers work very diligently to protect life and property, assist in the suppression of crime, apprehend criminals and enforce laws.
-Programs include animal control, block watch programs, crime prevention tips, a domestic violence advocate, K-9 program, crime-reports, and the city jail.
+Programs include animal control, block watch programs, crime prevention tips, a domestic violence advocate, K-9 program and crime-reports.